 When people talk about “more pixel space information” vs “more semantic information” inside a representation, it’s useful to think of this as a weighted window on the spectrum of pixels to semantics, with higher absolute weighting on the spectrum meaning that the signals associated with that abstraction level are less dispersed/more easily recoverable from the representation (e.g., via a linear probe).

-Through this writing, for rhetorical purposes, I often discretize this weighted window idea and refer to a single instance of an uneven weighted window as “a (single) level of abstraction”, even though it’s not entirely accurate.
+Through this writing, I often discretize this weighted window idea and refer to a single instance of an uneven weighted window as “a (single) level of abstraction”, even though it’s not entirely accurate.
 At any given “high-level” representation, we often retain some lower level abstractions.

-Pixels are not (to a good extent) linearly recoverable from SSL latents trained with I-JEPA or DINO3, but the RAE paper4 shows that pixels are recoverable from SSL latents with enough effort (not linearly).
+Pixels are not linearly recoverable from SSL latents trained with I-JEPA or DINO4, but the RAE paper5 shows that you can recover pixels with a few (non-linear) tricks.
 This would be consistent with pixel-space information being dispersed in SSL latents.
 It likely also follows that intermediate abstractions are dispersed in SSL latents too, with the higher levels just being less dispersed.
 Using our weighted window analogy, current SSL representations have lower level abstractions less weighted, but still represent the entire hierarchy.

-In DINO, the training target is a teacher network’s softmax distribution (derived from its final representations via a projection head), so the supervision signal is ultimately bootstrapped from representations learned by the model itself.
+In DINO, the training target signal is bootstrapped from representations learned by the model itself.
 As said representations likely contain information about lower/intermediate abstractions, the target distribution likely does too (i.e., the target contains information about the entire abstraction hierarchy).
 Further, note that most modern neural nets have a residual connection, which is quite a natural bias towards retaining abstractions.

 So, an interpretation of a factor behind the existing success of latent SSL may be that they already learn over the entire abstraction hierarchy.